-To effectively and efficiently manage Metro Fire's finances, and in accordance with Metro Fire's strategic plan, the Division has the following goals for completion by June 30, 2023.
+To effectively and efficiently manage Metro Fire's finances, and in accordance with Metro Fire's strategic plan, the Division has the following goals for completion by June 30, 2024.
 These goals support the District's strategic plan for capital assets (Initiatives 1, 2, and 3) and prudent financial management (Initiatives 1, 2, and 3) through effective stewardship of public resources and enhanced financial planning.

-- 1. Conduct and complete an internal fraud risk assessment. - 2.
-By December 31, reduce the average monthly processing time for accounts payable transactions, from invoice date to upload to the County database, to below 10 days.
+- 1. Complete a major overhaul and updates to the District's Procurement and Contracting Policy. - 2.
+Conduct and complete a first-ever internal fraud risk assessment and subsequent action plan. - 3.
+Reduce the average monthly processing time for accounts payable transactions, from invoice date to upload to the County database, to below 10 days.